Each university sets its own ATAR scores and other course-entry requirements.

 Australian students are given an ATAR (Australian Tertiary Admissions Rank) shortly after completing a 2-year Higher School Certificate.
 It is a score out of 100.
 Grades and subjects are combined to determine each person's score.

 - Although some states don't use the ATAR system, an ATAR-equivalent can be worked out using conversion tables/calculators.

 - A high ATAR is like a golden ticket for getting into university courses.
 Pre-admission interviews/tests are not normally used for Australian courses.
 And most courses have few or loose requirements about which subjects applicants should have taken at high school.
 In short, ATARs rule.

 - Early in the admissions process, universities publish ATAR course scores.
 These can generally be interpreted as the scores required for guaranteed admission.
 The final ATAR score may be lowered if there are spare places, particularly if the initial ATAR cut-off was on the high side (above 70).
 You can also effectively increase your score if a university makes adjustment factors (bonus points) available to you.

 ATAR cut-off scores are shown in the table, demonstrating how hard it is to gain entry to different universities.
-The list covers popular degrees.
+The list covers popular bachelor degrees such as business/commerce.
 The top ranked universities, where there is excess demand for places, set the highest ATARs.
 Less in-demand universities may use ATARs just to establish basic academic requirements.